EmotionChild/EmotionBot-v3/README.md

 ## Discord Server

-if you have any issues you can join this [Discord Server](https://discord.gg/SVQVzJq)
+if you have any issues you can join our [Discord Server](https://discord.gg/SVQVzJq)

 ## Licence